Wellness Resources Tool

 The Children’s Educational Assistance Plan is a tuition grant for 100% of their eligible child’s tuition and mandatory education fees up to an annual maximum amount defined by the University.

 The Dependent Care Flexible Spending Account (DFSA) allows faculty and staff to set aside money pretax to pay for childcare expenses for dependent children 12 years and under.

-The Employee Child Care Assistance Program provides assistance to eligible faculty and staff members to help meet the cost of child care for prekindergarten-aged children.
+The Employee Child Care Assistance Program (ECCAP) provides assistance to eligible faculty and staff members to help meet the cost of child care for prekindergarten-aged children.

 The Office of Human Resources provides verifications of employment or income for faculty and staff seeking approval for loans, mortgages, immigration, etc.

 The Financial Point Plus Program offered through ComPsych Corporation provides employees with the ability to create a simple will and prepare a final arrangements document on-line.

 The University encourages Princeton area banks to provide a full range of banking services to faculty and staff.